 Amidst the confusion, the term coined “Market Capitalization” has been continually brought up.
 Long-Term traders, Short-Term, and Investors have been conversing on how a specific Crypto coin has gained or lost some of its Market Cap.

 Diving deeper into the term, you must have asked yourself the simple question; what is Market Capitalization?
 Down to the complex ones like how it affects the Cryptocurrency community and if you should be worried about the rise and fall of the Market Cap of a particular Crypto coin.
 Or if it affects your investments in any way at all?
 Well, in this article, all these questions will be answered to your satisfaction.

 So, let’s begin.

 What is Market Capitalization?

 As its name suggests, Market Capitalization refers to the total value in USD of all the coins that have been mined.
-The Market Cap is an indicator that keeps track and measures the total market value of all Cryptocurrencies.
-And, it is calculated by multiplying the current price which a particular Crypto coin is trading at a particular point in time by the circulating supply which is the total quantity of Bitcoin being circulated in the market at the same point in time.
+The Market Cap is an indicator that keeps track of and measures the total market value of all Cryptocurrencies.
+And it is calculated by multiplying the current price which a particular Crypto coin is trading at a particular point in time by the circulating supply, which is the total quantity of Bitcoin being circulated in the market at the same point in time.